victorchoTF/NoteNest/README.md

 # NoteNest
-An Python and Tkinter application designed to make taking notes in class easier
+An application designed to make taking notes in class easier